- Oops!Something went wrong.Please try again later.

-Fuel Tech, Inc. (FTEK), a world leader in advanced engineering solutions for the optimization of combustion systems and emissions control in utility and industrial applications, today announced the receipt of multiple air pollution control (APC) contracts from customers in the US, China and Europe.
-These awards have an aggregate value of approximately $6.9 million.
+WARRENVILLE, Ill., June 23, 2022--(BUSINESS WIRE)--Fuel Tech, Inc. (NASDAQ: FTEK), a technology company providing advanced engineering solutions for the optimization of combustion systems, emissions control and water treatment in utility and industrial applications, today announced the receipt of multiple air pollution control (APC) contracts from customers in Europe and the US.
+These awards have an aggregate value of approximately $3.6 million.
+The Company also announced the commencement of operations of a new FUEL CHEM® TIFI® Targeted In-Furnace Injection system at a coal-fired unit in the western United States.

 About Fuel Tech